| S K E T C H |

 It has a soothing, monochromatic, strikingly comprehensive interior.
 The classic, almost bourgeois design invites a deliberately playful contrast with the witty, outré art works; all is most certainly not what it seems.
 While matching sketch’s delight in the avant-garde, this harmonious disorder breaks with the Gallery’s usual eclecticism.

-As you pass through the gallery, you are welcomed to the well-loved and famous bathroom ( or should I say alien-looking ports-pods – like something straight out of The Arrival ) of Sketch.
+As you pass through the gallery, you are welcomed to the well-loved and famous bathroom (or should I say alien-looking ports-pods – like something straight out of The Arrival ) of Sketch.
 To the left of the stairs are the male, and to the right are the female and in the middle is a dome-shaped cave that has a small ( but surprisingly big once you enter ) DJ booth.
+We definitely had our fun in here!

 My Absolute.
 Favourite.
 Seriously, the best interiors I have seen in London (so far).
 It’s like art work from God integrated into the walls that are dimmed down with amazingly spot-lit lights and fluttering reflective mirrors.
 Pure Bliss.